keptn/keptn.github.io/content/community/meetings/index.md

 ---

 The Keptn community is meeting regularly and all meetings are public and open for you to join.
+Effective Dec 2021, we have moved the meetings to the [CNCF Community portal](https://community.cncf.io/keptn-community/) powered by Bevy instead of Zoom.

 ## Keptn User Group